How are the heights measured?

 - Drought Tolerance Good Drought Tolerance

-Holly bushes are very varied, and some just seem to have a special ‘something’ that makes them stand out as very appealing plants in any garden.
+Holly bushes vary greatly, and some just seem to have a special ‘something’ that makes them stand out as very appealing plants in any garden.
 Perhaps it is the heavy crop of bright red berries, or the small, dark-green leaves with just a few spines.
 Perhaps it is the neat pyramidal form, with layering horizontal branches.
 Whatever it is, Dr. Kassab Holly, a hybrid form of the Chinese horned holly, is definitely one of those bushes with that special appeal.
 We love this tree, which forms a neat pyramid no more than 20 feet tall – another plus when so many holly bushes will grow to twice that size.
 Hybrid trees bring out the best features of their parents, and hide the weaknesses, and they have ‘hybrid vigor’ that makes them tough and reliable.
 This makes the Dr. Kassab Holly very resistant to heat and drought, alkaline soils, and the harsh conditions of hot, dry states.

 Growing Dr. Kassab Holly